History of the Arizona Diamondbacks: 2003-2004: The End Of The Colangelo Era

+2004-2007: Uniform Redesign, Return To Post-Season

 Following the 2004 season, the Diamondbacks hired Wally Backman to be the team's manager.
 Backman was formerly manager of the Class A California League Lancaster JetHawks, one of the Diamondbacks' minor-league affiliates.
 In a turn of events that proved to be a minor embarrassment for the reorganized ownership group, Backman was almost immediately fired after management learned, after the fact, of legal troubles and improprieties in Backman's past.
 Former Seattle Mariners manager and Diamondbacks bench coach Bob Melvin became the new manager after only a ten-day tenure for Backman.

 Following the Backman incident, the Diamondbacks spent heavily on free agents in order to re-build.
-The club signed 3B Troy Glaus, P Russ Ortiz, SS Royce Clayton, and 2B Craig Counsell, among others.
+The club signed third baseman Troy Glaus, pitcher Russ Ortiz, shortstop Royce Clayton, and second baseman Craig Counsell, among others.
 They then entered into a three-way deal with the New York Yankees and Los Angeles Dodgers: Randy Johnson was sent to the New York Yankees, for Javier Vázquez, Brad Halsey, and Dioner Navarro who was then dealt to the Dodgers for Shawn Green.
 Finally, they traded Casey Fossum to the Tampa Bay Devil Rays for José Cruz Jr. The Diamondbacks were considered by some to be the favorite to win the division after spending on the aforementioned free agents; however, injuries hurt the team's chances of reaching its expected potential.

 The Diamondbacks, led by Melvin, finished the 2005 season with a record of 77 wins and 85 losses.
 Though a losing season, this was a 26-game improvement over 2004, and sufficient for second place in a woefully weak NL West, five games behind the San Diego Padres.

 In May 2005, the Diamondbacks hired Derrick Hall from the Los Angeles Dodgers.
 He was named president of the club in September of the next year.
 In October 2005 the Diamondbacks hired 35-year-old Josh Byrnes, assistant general manager of the Boston Red Sox, to replace the outgoing Joe Garagiola Jr. as Diamondbacks General Manager.
 Garagiola took a position in Major League Baseball's main offices in New York City.